adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 13/10/20

+* Need to learn sed, awk and other unix terminal commands to efficiently do analysis over GBs of csv files.
+Been googling for too long.

 ## 12/10/20

 * Came across [Comp-syn](https://github.com/comp-syn) by a senior of mine.
 Expresses words as colors!
 Fascinating.